 - The chart shows the ultimate claim frequency and reported to date claim frequency for at-fault and mostly at-fault claims - The ultimate frequency for at-fault claims is broadly consistent with the previous full valuation in December 2020 (i.e. green vs yellow line) for accident quarters before 2020.
 For accident quarters in 2020, the selected frequency in 2021M06 is higher than what was selected in the previous full valuation, primarily driven by experience to date - The gap between reported to date claim frequency and ultimate frequency illustrates the claims which have incurred but not yet been reported, or claims that have not yet been determined as 'at-fault'.
 For December 2017 to 2019Q2 accident periods, it is not expected that there will be any material additional at-fault claims reported - The observed drop in 2020Q1 and 2020Q2 is due to a reduction in exposure during the first COVID-19 lockdown in NSW.
-Claim frequency is expected to return to pre-COVID levels for 2020Q3 onwards - The observed drop in 2021Q3 is due to the most recent COVID-19 lockdown in NSW.
+Claim frequency is expected to return to pre-COVID levels for 2020Q3 2021Q2 - ▶ The observed reduction in 2021Q3 is due to the most recent COVID-19 lockdown in NSW - Claim frequency for 2021Q4 are projected to return towards pre-COVID levels